Dean85e/portfolio_project1/README.md

  # LITTLE SWIMMERS SWIMMING CLUB

+Link to the live website can be found here -[ Little Swimmers](https://dean85e.github.io/portfolio_project1/)

 Little Swimmers is a swimming club for kids of ages 2 to 16.
 This club offers fun water activities for kids to learn how to swim and gain crucial confidence and water safety skills.